-PARAMETER DESCRIPTION DEFAULT VALUE missingPromptsPath If the system detects that audio prompts are missing, it will create empty files under this directory, corresponding to the directory structure of missing prompts. <installationdir>\logs\mi ssingPrompts</installationdir> exceptionLogPath Defines the folder in which error log exceptionlog.txt is placed. <installationdir>\logs</installationdir> numThreads The number of call handling threads used by the application.
+PARAMETER DESCRIPTION DEFAULT VALUE missingPromptsPath If the system detects that audio prompts are missing, it will create empty files under this directory, corresponding to the directory structure of missing prompts. <installationdir>\logs \missingPrompts</installationdir> exceptionLogPath Defines the folder in which error log exceptionlog.txt is placed. <installationdir>\logs</installationdir> numThreads The number of call handling threads used by the application.
 This number must be equal to the number of Nuance ASR channel licenses used.
 You cannot force more application threads to run than this license allows, but you can choose a lesser number of threads.
 Often 4 maxCallDuration Maximum number of minutes allowed for a call.
 The application will terminate calls that exceed this limit.
 A value less than 1 disables this feature.
-0 Log4jinifilepath Defines the configuration file used for the logging subsystem. <path file="" netspeech_logginig.ini="" the="" to=""></path> supportedLanguages Defines the languages currently supported by CMG Speech Attendant, List of language abbreviations for
+0 Log4jinifilepath Defines the configuration file used for the logging subsystem. <path file="" netspeech_logginig.ini="" the="" to=""></path> supportedLanguages Defines the languages currently supported by CMG Speech Attendant, that is, the ones installed.
+List of language abbreviations for example ENU,SVE languageDefinitionsPath Folder on disk where language definition files are stored. <installdir>\lang\data</installdir>

-PARAMETER DESCRIPTION DEFAULT VALUE

-that is, the ones installed. example ENU,SVE

-languageDefinitionsPath Folder on disk where language definition files are stored. <installdir>\lang\data</installdir>